josina1234/docs/gantry/raspi_setup.rst

      SUBSYSTEMS==""
      DRIVERS==""

-The identifier of the physical interface is defined by line 7 :code:`KERNELS=="fe201800.serial"`
+The identifier of the physical interface is defined by line 7 :code:`KERNELS=="fe201800.serial"`.

 Since the value is defined in the parent device, you can not apply the UDEV rule to the :code:`/dev/ttyAMAn` device, but you have to use an environment variable.

+.. note:: In case the string for :code:`KERNELS` changes in the future, please change the value for the following UDEV rule in the following part!

 * Motor X-Axis
    UART3